Leaving beneficiary details helps streamline estate administration

 From the legal authorities, the court said that the half share of the estate given to a class of people identified in the will as “my remaining relatives” would be distributed among them in equal proportions.
 That is, each relative alive at the deceased’s death would take per capita (see box below).
 Two living relatives had been identified – the son and grandson of one deceased sister.

-But the problem was, as the court said, it was not established for certain, how many were in the class, (the offspring of the other sister having been found).
+But the problem was, as the court said, it had not been established for certain, how many were in the class, (the offspring of the other sister having been found).
 So how to determine what share could the two living identified relatives take?

-The courts have overcome this problem by making a special type of order for when beneficiaries cannot be located nor identified but come within the class to take.
-It is called a Benjamin order2, after the decision in an English case in which a similar problem arose.
-Basically it means that when there is uncertainty about distributing the estate; and extensive but inconclusive inquiries have been made, the court can make an order permitting the executor to go ahead and distribute, and so complete the administration.
+The courts have overcome this problem by making a special type of order for when beneficiaries cannot be located nor identified but come within the class to take, in order for estate assets to be distributed and finalised.
+It is called a Benjamin order2 after the decision in an English case in 1902 in which a similar problem arose.

 The executor is protected from liability to anyone who subsequently appears.
 If they are eventually located or identified, they can make a claim and be entitled to trace the funds distributed to those already identified.
 This is because the order does not affect the legal rights of anyone who would be entitled but cannot be found at the time it is made.

-The court decided that in the circumstances a Benjamin type order be made where the half share of the estate given to “my remaining relatives” was to be distributed between the son and grandson of the deceased sister in equal proportions.
+The Court decided in that in these circumstances a Benjamin type order should be made.
+Basically this was that the half share of the estate given to “my remaining relatives” be distributed equally between the deceased sister’s son and grandson.
 But without prejudice to any offspring of the other sister in case they were ever identified and located, so that they could claim a share of the estate, by tracing the distributed assets.

 - If you wish to make a gift to a particular group in your will, try to identify it in a suitable way, and say how you want the gift to be distributed among them.
 Consult a solicitor to assist you in expressing your intentions for your situation.